Our Vision for Learning

 The Academy seeks to continuously review and evaluate its work by gaining external accreditation.
 The successful completion of the awards listed below demonstrates that SMSC and British Values are incorporated into the daily life of the Academy.

-- Discovering Democracy Award for promoting youth participation and democracy in schools
+- Discovering Democracy Award for promoting youth participation and democracy in education

 - Duke of Edinburgh Award